zosetsu-repo/aniyomi-extensions/CONTRIBUTING.md

 ### Inspecting network calls
 One of the easiest way to inspect network issues (such as HTTP errors 404, 429, no chapter found etc.) is to use the [`Logcat`](https://developer.android.com/studio/debug/am-logcat) panel of Android Studio and filtering by the `OkHttpClient` tag.

-To be able to check the calls done by OkHttp, you need to enable verbose logging in the app, that is not enabled by default and is only included in the Preview versions of Aniyomi.
+To be able to check the calls done by OkHttp, you need to enable verbose logging in the app, that is not enabled by default and is only included in the Preview versions of Anikku.
 To enable it, go to More -> Settings -> Advanced -> Verbose logging.
 After enabling it, don't forget to restart the app.

 Inspecting the Logcat allows you to get a good look at the call flow and it's more than enough in most cases where issues occurs.
 However, alternatively, you can also use an external tool like `mitm-proxy`.
 For that, refer to the next section.